PikachuPenial/Titanmod/PATCHNOTES.md

 - Sliding at a downward angle will now add extra velocity to the slide

 **>MAPS**
+*Arctic*
+- Added access to the roofs of buildings
+- Improved the atmosphere of the unreachable areas
+- Reduced amount of falling snow particles
+- Added snowmen :)

 *Shoot House*
 - Increased the gap of all doorways